Teak Wood Flooring (Pros and Cons & Popular Styles)

 Teak Hardwood Flooring Pros and Cons

-Its aesthetics has also been a favorite of designers.
-Teak is a wood species that retains a lot of its natural oils, and so you can choose to leave it unfinished or untreated, and the wood ages quite beautifully.
+Designers have also favored its aesthetics.
+Teak is a wood species that retains a lot of its natural oils, so you can choose to leave it unfinished or untreated, and the wood ages quite beautifully.
 Skipping the finishing and staining step can also be an effective way to cut your costs.

 With all that said, teak also has its fair share of downsides.
-For instance, teak tends to be quite pricey depending on where you’re ordering it from.
+For instance, teak tends to be quite pricey depending on where you order it.
 It’s a fairly prolific species in Asia but is scarcer in North America.
 As such, most of it needs to be exported from other countries which drive up their prices a bit.

 Teak Prices

-The price of teak flooring can go up or down depending on many different factors.
+The price of teak flooring can increase or decrease depending on many factors.
 First of is its grade or quality.
 The lowest quality teak flooring can range from $6.00 to $7.50 per square foot.
 Really high-end, quality grade teak can run you as much as $14.00 to $17.50 per square foot.
 The majority of common grade teak wood will be at around $10.50 to $13.00 per square foot.

 Brazilian Teak

-Despite its hardness, it is fairly easy to work with; most suppliers and installers will be knowledgeable with how to work with Brazilian teak.
+Despite its hardness, Brazilian teak is fairly easy to work with; most suppliers and installers are knowledgeable about working with it.
 Most homeowners and designers will favor the wood for its visual appeal.
-It will have slight color variations that give it character and depth as a material.
-Finishing them with different materials also yields different end results.
+Its slight color variations give it character and depth as a material.
+Finishing it with different materials also yields different end results.

 Acacia Teak